 Now every time you incur mileage for your business, you'll create a bill to that vendor.
 Enter the details of the trip (everything you're required to enter, as listed above) and the total number of miles or kilometres, and click Save.

-You can see here that all the details of the trip have been entered in the Description setting.
-The "item" being billed is Mileage, and the total kilometres, in this case, 17, is entered under Quantity.
+You can see here that all the details of the trip have been entered in the Notes and Description fields.
+The "item" being billed is Mileage, and the total miles, in this case, 26, is entered under Quantity.

 Now, you can see a log of every trip you've taken for business by going into Bills and sorting to view "Business Mileage" as the vendor.